 Provide Opportunities for Continued Learning

 There is a common misconception that if you invest in the professional development of your employees, you are simply training them for a better job outside your organization.
 To put it bluntly, this line of thinking is bananas.
-Studies show that 40 percent of employees who receive poor training and limited opportunities for development will leave their job within five years.
+According to Dale Carnegie Training Center, 40 percent of employees who receive poor training and limited opportunities for development will leave their job within five years.
 According to the Harvard Business Review, “Job seekers from entry-level to executive are more concerned with opportunities for learning and development than any other aspect of a prospective job.”
 Don’t have the resources to send your employees to conferences all over the country?
 That’s OK.
 Most employees are looking for on-the-job training, mentoring, and the opportunity to develop their skills by working on new projects.